 The Bank of Japan (BoJ) kept its deposit rate at -0.1% and noted that it would continue buying “about” 80 trillion yen per year in assets.
 But it also announced that it would set a yield-curve control to keep 10-year government bond (JGB) yields at around 0%.
 Its aim is thus to “artificially” steepen the Japanese sovereign yield curve in order to support profits in the financial sector.
 This means that the BoJ intends to keep its quantitative easing policy and negative deposit rate in place for the foreseeable future while preventing the 10-year yield from entering negative territory out of concern for the financial sector.

-The BoJ has thus demonstrated that central banks can always go further and that they have the tools they need to influence bond yields regardless of maturity.
+- The BoJ has thus demonstrated that central banks can always go further and that they have the tools they need to influence bond yields regardless of maturity (see charts above).

-The ECB will closely observe the financial consequences of this new monetary approach, especially in view of the Eurozone’s ongoing struggles.
-The September flash PMI composite index dropped slightly, from 52.9 in August to 52.6 in September, its lowest level since the start of 2015.
+The ECB will closely observe the financial consequences of this new monetary approach (see our 22 September comment), especially in view of the Eurozone’s ongoing struggles.
+The September flash PMI composite index dropped slightly, from 52.9 in August to 52.6 in September, its lowest level since the start of 2015 (see right-hand chart).
 We still expect economic activity to edge upward before the end of the year on the back of increased mortgage lending and growing public spending.
 But this may not be enough for the ECB to reach its inflation target.